JacobNakayu/web-app-base/README.md

-# IT-SECURITY-STEESH
+# Web App Base

+>[!WARNING]
+>This is a pretty early iteration that I made while I was still teaching myself how to code.
+The project that I based this off of has developed a lot, and I haven't yet gone back and fixed some of the wonky configurations yet, so it might need some tweaking.

 ## Summary
-Tool to bridge Nessus vulnerability scans and ServiceNow tickets (Replacement for Lecxe)
+Basic setup for a web application.
+The goal is to have a ready-to-go base of file structures and config files that can be customized into a full app.

-Steesh runs in a docker container, so all development can happen locally and in a perfect simulation of the real environment.
+This runs in a docker container, so all development can happen locally and in a perfect simulation of the real environment.

-Steesh is made up of two sections:
+Made up of two sections:
 - A front-end built using Vite and Vue
   - Handles user experience and navigation
 - A back-end built using Django and Postgresql